The Three Acre Wood

 It felt like structure—like something solid I could build my life on.
 Like if I could just make it there, everything would finally make sense.

-Around that same time, I met Zachary, and we fell into what I can only really describe now as toxic love.
+Around that same time, I met this person, and we fell into what I can only really describe now as toxic love.
 It was intense, emotional, confusing—but at the time, it felt like connection, and I think I needed that more than I realized.

 I remember one day saying, kind of joking—but also not really—